philbuchanan/Accordion-Shortcodes/readme.txt

 No CSS is added by default to the accordion.

 Changing the look and feel of the plugin requires you to be comfortable with editing your themes stylesheet.
-If you are familier with that process, you can add some [CSS](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes) to make the accordion look the way you want.
+If you are familiar with that process, you can add some [CSS](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes) to make the accordion look the way you want.

 == Other Notes ==